+What if you had a roadmap, a process, to put your emotional intelligence into service of that goal?
 Emotional intelligence is a resource we all have, but it’s hard to use this capability without a process, a roadmap.
 In the Six Seconds Model of Emotional Intelligence, there are three “pursuits” forming a process framework that enables people to be more effective by tapping the power and wisdom of feelings.
 The first two pursuits are reasonably straightforward, albeit enormously challenging to accomplish consistently.
 The third is a paradox that many find contradictory… yet it’s what makes the model transformational.
-The first two are:

 Know Yourself means tuning into our own feelings and behaviors, and seeing the links between our feelings, thoughts, and actions.
 This requires a mindfulness and compassionately honest self reflection that’s extremely rare in a fast-paced world.

 Choose Yourself means pausing to evaluate the data gathered from “Know Yourself,” and shifting from “reaction” to “response.”
 To show up intentionally requires a delicate balance of self-discipline and self-acceptance — being our real selves honestly, and also being better each day.

 Give Yourself means ensuring that your awareness and choices are in service of your own purpose, and supporting others to do the same.
 To live purposefully, to use the moments of our lives carefully, requires us to FEEL our sense of purpose, and to empathically connect with the world around us.

 We all have emotional intelligence — and we can all learn to USE emotional intelligence, 3 steps: 1) tune in.
 2) pause to respond.
 3) go forward on purpose.Click to tweet

 The Power of Giving